-What are strategies to justify a higher valuation for my company?
+What are strategies to justify a higher valuation for my company in an acquisition?

 The easiest “strategies” to get a higher price in an acquisition — which admittedly are very hard to deploy quickly: